 The Faculty of Asian and Middle Eastern Studies is pleased to offer, beginning in Michaelmas Term 2020, up to three graduate scholarships for £8000 for Master's or DPhil students whose study or research focuses on Buddhist Studies (including all areas, historical periods, and aspects of this field).
 The scholarships have been established thanks to a generous donation of the Lingyin Temple (Lingyin si), an ancient and important Buddhist temple in Hangzhou, China.

-Applications are invited from suitably qualified individuals who are applying to a Master’s or DPhil course at the Faculty of Oriental Studies for entry in October 2021, or current students studying for a Master’s or DPhil at the Faculty of Oriental Studies.
+Applications are invited from suitably qualified individuals who are applying to a Master’s or DPhil course at the Faculty of Asian and Middle Eastern Studies for entry in October 2021, or current students studying for a Master’s or DPhil at the Faculty of Asian and Middle Eastern Studies.
 This scholarship may be held in conjunction with other partial awards, but the total value of your scholarships should not exceed the cost of course fees in full and a grant for living costs at a rate agreed with Graduate Admissions and Recruitment.

 Prospective applicants for graduate study